 1) Furnished vs. unfurnished properties:

-- In the US, rentals are rarely furnished, whilst in London it is rather the opposite, particularly in the 1 and 2 bedroom flats sector.
+- furnished, whilst in London it is rather the opposite, particularly in the 1 and 2 bedroom flats sector.

 - If you are after a short-term rental, the furnished option is good.
 But if you are after long term rental, it might be preferable to furnish it yourself.